StratusLab/stratuslab.github.com/_posts/2013-05-15-review-cloud-installation-tutorial.md

 Set the hostname if it is not correct.

 Throughout this tutorial we use the names `frontend.example.org` and `node1.example.org` for the Front End and Node, respectively.
-This should be changed to the proper names for your physical machines.
+Change these to the proper names for your physical machines when running the commands.

 ### SSH Configuration

-The installation scripts will automate most of the work, but the scripts require password-less root access to the Node from the Front End and to the Front End itself.
+The installation scripts will automate most of the work, but the scripts require **password-less root access**:

+* From the Front End to each Node and
+* From the Front End to the Front End itself

 Check to see if there is already an SSH key pair in `/root/.ssh/id_rsa*`.
 If not, then you need to create a new key pair